By clicking on the icons on the map, additional information is displayed.

 |96||refugees supported through livelihoods programmes between January and September|

 |11||vulnerable refugees resettled to other countries|

 People of Concern

-- Advocate for adoption of the drafted national asylum law and, through continued capacity-building, support the Tunisian uptake of best practices in the interim.
+- Advocating for the adoption of the draft national asylum law and, through continued capacity building, foster good practices in the interim.

-- Continue profiling, registration and refugee status determination in order to identify people in need of international protection in the context of mixed movements.
+- Continuing profiling, registration and refugee status determination to identify people in need of international protection in the context of mixed population movements.

-- Promote refugee self-reliance through supporting access to livelihoods and to basic services, as well as prioritizing direct assistance to the most vulnerable.
+- Promoting refugees and asylum-seekers’ self-reliance through access to livelihoods and basic services; prioritizing direct assistance to the most vulnerable.